auth0/docs/articles/libraries/lock/v9/migration-guide.md

 ## Events

 Many of the event names changed.
-The general rule to apply for the proper handling is to replace the `_` for ` ` (single space).
+The general rule to apply for the proper handling is to replace the underscore with a single space.

 So, for example if you had `signin_ready` now it is `signin ready`.

 Also, the one named `transition_mode` has been deprecated and removed from the list of Events.

 For more information about events, check [Auth0 Lock Events](/libraries/lock/v9/events) section.

 <!-- Links -->
 [readme-url]: /libraries/lock